 - 5.1 Neighbourhood Plans must pass a series of tests prescribed in legislation through the Neighbourhood Planning Regulations.
 These tests are collectively known as 'The Basic Conditions'.
-The Basic Conditions are: - having regard to national policies and advice contained in guidance issued by the Secretary of State, it is appropriate to make the Neighbourhood Plan; - the making of the Neighbourhood Plan contributes to the achievement of sustainable development; - the making of the Neighbourhood Plan is in general conformity with the strategic policies contained in the Development Plan for the area of the authority (or any part of that area); - the making of the Neighbourhood Plan does not breach, and is otherwise compatible with, EU obligations; and - prescribed conditions are met in relation to the Plan and prescribed matters have been complied with in connection with the proposal for the Neighbourhood Plan.
-The following prescribed condition relates to Neighbourhood Plans: - Regulation 32 of the Neighbourhood Planning (General) Regulations 2012 (as amended) sets out a further Basic Condition in addition to those set out in the primary legislation: that the making of the neighbourhood plan is not likely to have a significant effect on a European site (as defined in the Conservation of Habitats and Species Regulations 2012) or a European offshore marine site (as defined in the Offshore Marine Conservation (Natural Habitats, &c.)
-Regulations 2007) (either alone or in combination with other plans or projects).
-(See Schedule 2 to the Neighbourhood Planning (General) Regulations 2012 (as amended).
+The Basic Conditions are: - having regard to national policies and advice contained in guidance issued by the Secretary of State, it is appropriate to make the Neighbourhood Plan; - the making of the Neighbourhood Plan contributes to the achievement of sustainable development; - the making of the Neighbourhood Plan is in general conformity with the strategic policies contained in the Development Plan for the area of the authority (or any part of that area); - the making of the Neighbourhood Plan does not breach, and is otherwise compatible with, retained EU obligations; and - prescribed conditions are met in relation to the Plan and prescribed matters have been complied with in connection with the proposal for the Neighbourhood Plan.
+The following prescribed condition relates to Neighbourhood Plans:

+Regulation 32 and Schedule 2 of the Neighbourhood Planning (General) Regulations 2012 (as amended) set out a further Basic Condition in addition to those set out in the primary legislation: that the making of the neighbourhood development plan does not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017.